Fever

 2. Genitourinary infection

-1. Urinary Tract Infection (Pyelonephritis)
+1. Urinary Tract Infection or Pyelonephritis (16% of all Sepsis cases)

 2. Consider Septic Abortion in pregnancy or Chorioamnionitis in postpartum patients